akos-sereg/mp3-remote-control/README.md

 mp3-remote-control
 ==================

-Mp3 Remote Control project allows you to control what music you would like to listen on your PC.
+Mp3 Remote Control project allows you to control the music your PC is playing from your Android phone (experimental project)

-Client application is an Android app, backend is a tomcat servlet.
+It works through WLAN as well as LAN.

 Screenshots: